strawberry-graphql/strawberry/docs/integrations/channels.md

 </Note>

-Add this test in your class:
+Add this test in your `ChannelsLiveServerTestCase` extended class:

 ```python
 from gql import Client, gql